-Whether you’re looking for a side hustle idea you can turn into your primary source of income, or just for a way to make a few extra bucks, I’ve got you covered.
+Whether you’re looking for a side hustle to replace your day job income, or just for a way to make a few extra bucks, I’ve got you covered.

 There’s gold in this list.
-I haven’t personally tested ALL of them, but I’ve used several of the ideas below to earn hundreds of thousands of dollars over the past decade.
+I’ve used several of the ideas below to earn hundreds of thousands of dollars over the past decade.

 Yes, we live in exciting times!